dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 136
 This question was asked by Google.
-Given an N by M matrix consisting only of 1's and 0's, find the largest rectangle containing only 1's and return its area.
+<br>Given an N by M matrix consisting only of 1's and 0's, find the largest rectangle containing only 1's and return its area.
-For example, given the following matrix:
+<br>For example, given the following matrix:
 ```
 [[1, 0, 0, 0],
  [1, 0, 1, 1],
  [1, 0, 1, 1],
  [0, 1, 0, 0]]
 ```
 Return 4.

 [Solution](solutions/problem_136.py)